Impact-Tech-Devops/idk-project/README.md

 ## Contact

-For any inquiries or support, please contact [your-email@example.com](mailto:your-email@example.com).
+For any inquiries or support, please contact [Emmanuel](mailto:emmanuelakinyemi772@gmail.com).

----

-*Note: Replace `your-username` in the clone URL and update the email address in the contact section with appropriate information.*